sambody/inkscape-guide-tools/README.md

 _Tips:_

 - You can generate **multiple grids** on top of each other, by applying grids several times.
 Just be sure to uncheck "*Delete existing guides*".
 - Need guides in the middle of your gutters?
-After generating the columns (with gutters set to *even* number), generate a new grid with gutters set to zero, column width set to [original column width + gutter width].
-If you need guides on round pixels, use an even number for gutter width.
+After generating the columns, generate a new grid with gutters set to zero, with column width set to [original column width + gutter width].
+If you need centered guides on round pixels, use an even number for gutter width.
-- You can generate **grids side by side** by using a very large offset.
+- You can generate **grids side by side** by using a very large offset, one after the other.
 - Need a **baseline grid** in addition to the generated columns ?
 Use Inkscape's grids under File > Document Properties > Grids.
 Set a new rectangular grid with for example Spacing X = 2000, Spacing Y = 14.

 _Limitations:_

-- Not tested with other units than pixels.
-It is made to set guides on round position numbers (ie. at position 24, not 24.35)
 - The grid is calculated "inside out" - from the _column width_, gutter width and number of columns, the guides are drawn.
 It currently cannot draw the guides "outside in" - from a _predefined total width_, a gutter width and number of columns, calculate the columns width and draw the guides...
-Would be a useful addition.

 The Add Grid Guides is heavily based on the code from Grid Creator, part of Inkscape core, under Extensions > Render.
 Many thanks to that extension's maintainer.